siljeangelvik/git-adventure/plot.md

 The next morning, Theseus saw that he had an email notification.
 Someone had forked his repository, adding their own solution.
 They requested a Pull Review to merge their code into his.

+Looking at the diff diagram, he could see the elegant solution to his bug.
+He checked out the new branch and tested on his computer.
+Happy that it worked perfectly, he accepted the pull request.